CONDITIONS

 Significant weight loss or eating disorders

-Stress (both physical and emotional)
+Stress (physical and emotional)

 Thyroid disorders (underactive or overactive)